 Even with good intentions, this type of pay model sounds predatory.
 I can 100% see people not paying attention or kids paying for this only to be surprised at future payments.

 You Need to Buy the Subscription to Remove Ads

-The thing that annoys me more than anything else is hiding the option to remove ads behind a subscription-based pay model?
-Charging $3 for a one-time purchase to remove ads is average and a bit high for some people.
+The thing that annoys me more than anything else is hiding the option to remove ads behind a subscription-based pay model.

 The Other Payment Options

 Remember that subscription model I just ranted about?
-The game has pop ups reminding you about it.
+The game has pop ups reminding you about it often.